When I'm about to meet my Maker,

 FEAR OF DEATH ETC. PREVENTS US FROM TRULY LIVING

-We do cling to life tenaciously.
 Death makes cowards of us all.
 For example, many intelligent Germans recognized that Hitler would bring Germany to ruin and kill millions, yet not one was willing to sacrifice his own life to dispatch the miscreant with a bullet.
-So instead, when the bomb failed to do the job, hundreds of righteous conspirators died on meat hooks or by firing squads.
+So when the bomb failed to do the job, hundreds of good men died on meat hooks.

 If we realized that we're going to die anyway, perhaps we wouldn't cling to life.
 We might show more courage.
 The man who dispatched Hitler would have achieved immortality.

-If we weren't so afraid of death, we wouldn't be so afraid of life.
+If we weren't so afraid of death, we wouldn't be so afraid of living.
+If we focused on saving our souls, on our eternal life, we wouldn't be such cowards.

 First Comment by Tony B: